 4) The Baritone in barbershop ranges as high as the Lead and is the harmony part that often completes the four-part chords.

-Barbershop features mostly homophonic texture, with the voices singing the same syllables at the same time, and a strong emphasis on the blended emsemble sound -- even to the extent of using unusual tuning to maximize the expanded sound of overtones.
-Traditional barbershop songs feature relatively simple melodies, reflecting the art form's informal and improvisational origins.
+Today barbershop features mostly homophonic texture, with the voices singing the same syllables at the same time, and a strong emphasis on the blended emsemble sound -- even to the extent of using unusual tuning to maximize the expanded sound of overtones.
+More traditional barbershop songs feature relatively simple melodies, reflecting the art form's informal and improvisational origins, although the contemporary barbershop scene features a wide variety of songs.
 Barbershoppers also are notably partial to certain seventh chords, especially the dominant seventh -- so much that these chords sometimes are referred to colloquially as "barbershop sevenths."

 Here’s how Deke Sharon, founder of the Contemporary A Cappella Society of America (CASA), producer of NBC’s “The Sing-Off,” music director for the movies "Pitch Perfect" and “Pitch Perfect 2,” and a star of the Lifetime a cappella docuseries "Pitch Slapped," starts off introducing young a cappella enthusiasts to what they may have thought of as an old style of singing: